apoltix/iTMDb/README.md

 Please remember to read the TMDb API [Terms of Use](https://www.themoviedb.org/about/api-terms).

 You can safely submit your apps using iTMDb to the App Store (it's been approved for use with [Collection](http://collectionapp.com/)).

-Originally made for version 2.1, the framework has been updated for support with version 3.0 of the API after version 2.1 was deprecated by TMDb.
-Support for a few new APIs have also been added.
+It fully supports OS X's sandboxing requirements.

 ## Documentation

 Most of the classes are documented using [appledoc](https://github.com/tomaz/appledoc).
 A generated copy of the documentation can be found [here](http://docs.apoltix.com/itmdb/).
-The documentation is also parseable by and usable in Xcode 5.
+The documentation is also parseable by and usable in Xcode 5 and 6.

 Certain classes have no specific documentation, but they are internal classes used by other classes, and are not intended to be interacted with directly.